Why the number of items in your FBA inventory is virtually meaningless at estimating your Amazon sales.

 - How many items do I need to have in my Amazon inventory to start breaking even?

-- How many items do I need to have in my Amazon inventory to make a livable income?
+- How many items do I need to have in my Amazon inventory to quit my job?

 The answer to each is “no.” Because they are predicated on a false assumption.

 The number of units in your Amazon inventory is the worst metric of anything, because it says absolutely nothing about the factors that contribute to profit.

 - How valuable are those items?